 The six-month, one-year and 18-month plans include NoSpy servers and a much more attractive 45-day money-back guarantee, which is the longest we’ve seen from a VPN provider.
 They also come with a one-year subscription to McAfee Total Protection, though, as you can read in our McAfee Total Protection review, it might be better to install the best antivirus software instead.

 CyberGhost has a larger discount than ExpressVPN as you increase your subscription length.
 The six-month plan is unimpressive, sitting at just under $50, but the annual and 18-month plans are significantly discounted.

 In fact, the 18-month plan is the same price as the annual plan, which is just over $60.
 CyberGhost provides triple the duration of ExpressVPN for the same amount of money.

-Plus, it offers four more simultaneous connections, though you should note that it handles the limit differently than ExpressVPN does.
+Plus, it offers two more simultaneous connections, though you should note that it handles the limit differently than ExpressVPN does.
 You can install ExpressVPN on as many devices as you want, but only three can be connected at one time.
 With CyberGhost, you can only have it installed on seven devices.

 Its payment options are worse than ExpressVPN’s, but not by much.
 You can still pay with credit cards, PayPal or bitcoin, but some of the niche options aren’t available.
 Neither accepts cash as payment, which doesn’t change our comparison, but is something to consider.
 Read our Mullvad review to learn about a provider that does take cash.